My Udemy coursesJohn Bandler’s courses at Udemy on Law, Cyberlaw, Cybersecurity, Privacy, Policies, Learning

 • If you are a current student at one of those institutions where I currently teach, I can also give you a free coupon code.

-• I am not allowed to make this offer on the Udemy site.
+• I am not allowed to mention this offer on the Udemy site.

 Value for me

-I have built and refined many resources which a small groups of students experience each semester.
-It seemed wasteful that those resources would sit unused when the world needs reliable, factual, logical, sensible information.
+I have built and refined many resources each semester and only small groups of students experience them in the classroom.
+Within these small groups I realize that not every student reads all the course materials or pays attention in class.
+It seemed wasteful that this knowledge and materials would sit dormant when the world needs reliable, factual, logical, sensible information.

-Yes, I do receive some author royalties and commissions for the course, but it is pretty small.
+Yes, I do receive author royalties and commissions for the course, but that is pretty small ("de minimis" as some say in law).

 Udemy

 The Udemy platform has their own rules and policies.
-If you have or open an account with them, use their platform, or take my course on their platform, you are agreeing to their terms of use and privacy practices.
+If you have an account with them and use their platform, or take my course on their platform, you are agreeing to Udemy's terms of use and privacy practices.
 That is between you and Udemy.

-I built my course and am responsible for my content, but I do not run their platform, I just use it and I need to abide by their rules too.
+I built my course and I am responsible for my content, but I do not run their platform, I just use it.
+I need to abide by their rules too.

 Conclusion